Quick Tips #383

 In response to the CSB request to create a combined standard that incorporates NFPA 484, 61, 654, 655 and 664, and to users of these standards who have found them to be inconsistent between the various industry sectors and dust types, NFPA developed and issued NFPA 652: Standard on the Fundamentals of Combustible Dust.
 Issued in August of 2015, it became effective on September 7, 2015.
 The standard provides general requirements for the management of combustible dust, fire and explosion hazards, and directs the user to reference NFPA 484, 61, 654, 655 and 664 when appropriate.
 NFPA 652 establishes the relationship and hierarchy between it and the five referenced NFPA standards, ensuring that fundamental requirements are addressed consistently across all industries, processes and dust types.

-NFPA 652 consists of nine chapters and four annexes.
-A key requirement is the Dust Hazard Analysis (DHA) highlighted in chapter seven.
+A key requirement of NFPA 652 is the Dust Hazard Analysis (DHA).
 The DHA identifies and evaluates where fire, flash fire and explosion hazards may exist in the workplace.
 The NFPA has found in many investigations that owner/operators of the facility did not know they had a combustible dust hazard or were unaware of the hazards posed by combustible dust.
 The DHA is a fundamental step in creating a plan to safeguard these facilities from the hazards posed by combustible dust.

 Q: Can facilities safely use push brooms, air compressors and fans to remove combustible dust?